derrekmc/UltraServerIO/README.md

 # UltraServerIO
-A set of fast, high concurrency non blocking IO utilities that are will handle any load.
+A set of fast, high concurrency non blocking IO utilities that will handle any load.